tivie001/DGM4790-graphql-example/README.md

 })
 ```

+- This can be seen in the UI at the url: [https://docker-watchly-app.herokuapp.com](https://docker-watchly-app.herokuapp.com).
+- Then click on 'My Movies' in the navbar.
-- This can be seen in the UI at the url: [https://docker-watchly-app.herokuapp.com/watchlist](https://docker-watchly-app.herokuapp.com/watchlist).
-Here you can see all the movies you have added to your watch or favorites lists. \*
+- Here you can see all the movies you have added to your watch or favorites lists. \*

 3. As a user I can see all my favorite movies. (api/movies)
 4. As a user when navigated to the home screen, it is populated with currently trending movies for me to interact with. (https://docker-watchly-app.herokuapp.com)